To contact Elisabeth M.W. Trefonas, ESQ., email EMWT@TrefonasLaw.com

 Outside of the office, she does her best to explore as much of Jackson Hole as possible —rafting, hiking, mountain biking, kayaking, and skiing, while always looking for creative new ways to get outside and enjoy this beautiful landscape.

-Charles Hruska - Paralegal
+Charles Hruska - ESQ

 Milessa Ortiz de Jesus - Paralegal